Geometric Guidance for Globally Synchronized Deployment of Elastic Geodesic Grids: Related Work

+\paragraph{Elastic Gridshells} Elastic gridshells are bending-active structures that realize spatial configurations from initially planar layouts through elastic deformation of slender elements.
+Early architectural realizations include Shukhov’s Rotunda of the Panrussian Exposition \cite{Shukhov1896} and the Multihalle at the Mannheim Bundesgartenschau by Frei Otto \cite{Happold1975}.
+More recent built examples include the Downland Gridshell \cite{downland,Harris2003} and the Ephemeral Cathedral \cite{peloux2016}.
+These structures combine shell-like load transfer with material-efficient grid layouts \cite{adriaenssens2014shell}, and their geometry emerges from bending, twisting, and boundary constraints applied during deployment.
+Broader context for bending-active structures and built gridshell practice is provided by~\cite{Lienhard2013} and~\cite{Schling2018}.

+Deployment induces internal stresses that influence the realized equilibrium shape and subsequent load response.
+Long-term material effects such as creep and relaxation can further alter the geometry over time, as observed in the Multihalle \cite{peloux2016}.
+These effects are time-consuming to investigate experimentally \cite{lara2018}, but have been studied in simulation through models linking wood deformation to hygroscopic processes \cite{gronquist2020,Autengruber2020,Autengruber2021}.
+In this work, we focus on the geometric kinematics of the initial deployment phase rather than long-term material evolution.

-Using elasticity as means to realize curved shapes is a widely used concept and comes in many different forms: Free-form surfaces can be approximated by multiple developable surfaces \cite{Stein18,Binninger21}, and subsequently bent to approximate the target shape.
-Curved folding \cite{Tang16,Kilian2008,Kilian2017,Rabinovich19} opens up avenues to achieve such approximations, and more generally, curved shapes from single flat sheets of material.
-Closely related is exploring isometric shapes of given designs \cite{Jiang20}, which tends to the problem of bending shapes without stretching.
+\paragraph{Elastically Deployable Structures} Using elasticity to generate curved shapes from flat states appears in many geometric and fabrication contexts.
+Free-form surfaces can be approximated by assemblies of developable surfaces \cite{Stein18,Binninger21}, which are subsequently bent into shape.
+Curved folding provides another mechanism to realize curved configurations from planar sheets \cite{Tang16,Kilian2008,Kilian2017,Rabinovich19}.
+Closely related are approaches that explore approximately isometric shape changes \cite{Jiang20}, emphasizing bending deformations without stretching.

-Leaving the limitation of developability, auxetic structures \cite{Konakovic2016,Konakovic-Lukovic2018,Panetta2021} enjoy a lot of attention due to their negative Poisson ratio and their ability to expand.
-Some recent exciting approaches are even achieving bi-stable configurations \cite{Chen21}.
-Deforming and combining elastic meso-materials \cite{Malomo2018a, laccone2019flexmaps, Laccone2021} leads to interesting shapes by combining initially flat cellular materials into curved shapes.

-Furthermore, programmable elastic structures use both bending and tensile energy to actuate planar structures into free-form shapes \cite{Guseinov2017} or evolve to doubly-curved surfaces over time \cite{Guseinov2020}.
-Closely related to our work are weaving approaches, which employ thin elastic strips.
-Form-finding techniques vary from geodesic weaves \cite{Vekhter2019} to weaves with curved strips \cite{Ren21}.
+Beyond developability, auxetic structures exploit negative Poisson ratios to enable expansion \cite{Konakovic2016,Konakovic-Lukovic2018,Panetta2021}, and bi-stable elastic configurations have been investigated in this context \cite{Chen21}.
+Deforming and combining elastic meso-materials yields additional pathways for generating curved forms from flat cellular designs \cite{Malomo2018a,laccone2019flexmaps,Laccone2021}.
+Programmable elastic structures actuate planar layouts into free-form shapes \cite{Guseinov2017} or evolve into doubly curved surfaces over time \cite{Guseinov2020}.
+Weaving approaches based on thin strips are also related, ranging from geodesic weaves \cite{Vekhter2019} to weaves with curved strips \cite{Ren21}.